derek-dchu/Java/notes/language.md

 ### Immutable
 value can not be changed.

-**\#1 How to define an immutable class:**
+** (#1) How to define an immutable class:**
 * declare class as final OR make the constructor private and construct instances in factory methods
-* all fields are final and private
+* all fields are `private` and `final`
 * constructor for initialization
 * no setters - methods that modify fields or objects referred to by fields.
 * *!!* If the instance fields include references to mutable objects, don't allow those objects to be changed:
   1. don't provide methods that modify the mutable objects.
   2. don't share references to the mutable objects.
-Never store references to external, mutable objects passed to the constructor if necessary, create copies, and store the references to the copies.
-Similarly, create copies of your internal mutable objects when necessary to avoid returning the originals in your methods.
+Never store references to external, create copies in constructor.
+Similarly, create copies of your internal mutable objects in getter.

 Benefits: Immutable object is thread-safe and commonly used in multi-threading environment.